pyscf/pyscf.github.io/source/user/lo.rst

 population analysis.
 Several choices of populations are available, e.g.
 Mulliken, (meta-) L\"owdin orbitals.
-Intrinsic bond orbitals (IBOs) can be viewed as a special case of PM localization using Intrinsic atomic orbitals (IAOs) as population method.
+Intrinsic bond orbitals (IBOs) can be viewed as a special case of PM localization using intrinsic atomic orbitals (IAOs) as population method.
 See Ref. :cite:`Lehtola14PM` for a summary of choices of orbitals.
 PM localization has a good feature that enables the distinguishment of :math:`\sigma` and :math:`\pi` orbitals.